maheshrijal/notes/docs/aws/rds.md

 **At-rest encryption**

-- Database master & replicas encryption using AWS-KMS - must be defines at launch time
+- Database master & replicas encryption using AWS-KMS - must be defined at launch time
 - If the master is not encrypted, the read replicas cannot be encrypted
 - To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted

-**In-Flight encryption**: TLS-ready by default, use the AWS TLS root certificates client side
+**In-Flight encryption**: TLS-ready by default, use the AWS TLS root certificates

 **IAM Authentication**: IAM roles to connect to your database (instead of username/password)